Managed Services description

-- Backup and restoration of the management infrastructure (the OpenStack database)
+- Backing up and restoring of the management infrastructure suite

-- Hardware and software failure monitoring and application of fixes
+- Hardware and software failure monitoring and alerting

 - Capacity and performance reporting